How Much Does A Bridge Cost?

 - Environmental issues.
 These can impact your timeline, pier location options and more

-A local engineer and/or architect should be able to assist you with the above plus design of abutments, permits, utility coordination, hydrology, soil analysis and aesthetics.
+A local engineer and/or architect should be able to assist you with the above listed items plus the design of abutments, acquiring permits, utility coordination, hydrology, soil analysis and aesthetics.

 When spanning over 120’, our steel truss structures are most often the most cost efficient option available anywhere.

-Typical box truss bridges, usually fenced on all sides for a highway overpass, cost are typically more than the above examples.
+Typical “Box” truss bridges, usually fenced on all sides for a highway overpass, will often cost more than the above examples.

-- Painted bridges are usually more expensive than weathering steel.
+- Painted bridges are more expensive than weathering steel structures.

 Painted Bow Truss

-- Bow truss are slightly more expensive than parallel chord trusses.
+- Bow truss are usually slightly more expensive than parallel chord trusses.

-- Girder types with a covering of wood like the Excel “Macho Combo” above can add 10-25% over the truss type.
+- Girder types (Beam Spans) with an aesthetic covering of wood like the Excel “Macho Combo” above can add 25% or more over the truss type.

-- AASHTO (DOT) code instead of AISC for the design stresses typically adds to the cost.
+- AASHTO (or DOT) codes instead of AISC for the design stresses typically adds to the cost.

 Longitudinally spliced bridge nested for shipment